The stories are predictably sad, but each client’s story is unique and needs to be heard as it was lived

 In spite of all the heart wrenching and unforgivable lack of humanity I have battled all these years, I take solace and gather strength from watching as many fine attorneys take up the cause of the vulnerable elderly in new and creative ways, which is exactly what the original backers of the EADACPA/Welfare and Institutions Code envisioned.
 Further, many attorneys, nurses, physicians, academics and nonprofits willingly and generously share work product.
 Often, people at social functions are ready to tell me how they don’t like lawyers, but once I tell them what I do, their entire demeanor and attitude changes, and they frequently say “thank you.”
 True, I am personally gratified when I receive these thanks, but of greater significance, such conversations indicate that the public is becoming increasingly aware of the gravity of elder abuse issues.
 As I always tell my clients, similar to women’s suffrage and civil rights, elder abuse requires public outrage to bear pressure upon the political, legal, corporate, and medical arenas.
 I am proud of being a part of this movement in my own small way, and I am gratified to have chosen a challenging avocation that allows me to significantly control my own schedule to make time for the travel and adventure I have always needed.
 While I’ve definitely fulfilled Grandma Gladys’ wish to have a lawyer in the family, I know in my heart that the area of law I have chosen to champion is one which is essential to the well-being of many families, and for that, I believe she would be proud.

-Sanford I. Horowitz is a plaintiff’s attorney in Sonoma, California concentrating his practice on elder abuse and neglect litigation, medical malpractice and personal injury.
-He was lead trial counsel and co-appellate counsel in the landmark elder abuse case: Delaney v.
-Baker (1999) 20 Cal.4th 23.
+Sanford I. Horowitz is a plaintiff’s attorney in Santa Rosa (formerly Sonoma), California concentrating his practice on elder abuse and neglect litigation, medical malpractice and personal injury.
+He was lead trial counsel and co-appellate counsel in the landmark elder-abuse case: Delaney v.
+Baker (1999)20 Cal.4th 23.
 Mr. Horowitz is a graduate of Tulane University and University of San Francisco School of Law.
 He resides with his family in Sonoma Valley.
 When not working, Mr. Horowitz spends time with his family and friends at beaches near and far, searching for New Orleans’ second line parades, and seeking musical and culinary experiences.

 2016 by the author.